PoliTwit1984/VSCode-API-Vault_Extension/README.md

 >
 > We recommend carefully evaluating your security requirements before using this feature with sensitive API keys.

+> ⚠️ **IMPORTANT INSTALLATION REQUIREMENT**
+>
+> Version 5.x of API Vault requires both components to be installed and configured:
+> 1. The VS Code extension (API Vault)
+> 2. The MCP server (configured in either Claude Desktop or Cline)
+>
+> Please ensure both components are properly set up for the extension to function correctly.

 Say goodbye to insecure API key storage!
 API Vault is your fortress for API keys, providing military-grade security with an intuitive interface.
 This VS Code extension offers secure key management, natural language retrieval, and seamless external access capabilities.

 ![API Vault Interface](api-vault-ui.png)